Testing, Tracing & Treating

 Students have several options for COVID-19 testing on or near the TCU campus.

 Students tested at the TCU Health Center with positive results will be called by a health center representative who will provide information about self-isolation.

-Students who receive testing somewhere other than the health center should call the TCU COVID-19 Self-Reporting Hotline at 817-257-2684 to report the results and speak with a care coordinator.
+Students who receive test positive somewhere other than the TCU health center should fill out the self-report form or call the TCU COVID-19 Self-Reporting Hotline at 817-257-2684.
+The form is the fastest way to receive a response from a care coordinator.

 We will work with Tarrant County Public Health to notify anyone known to have come in close contact with an individual who has tested positive for COVID-19.
 We won’t release the name of the affected person and we ask that the entire community support our efforts to protect others’ privacy.
 It is crucial that individuals be truthful and thorough in reporting to help limit the spread of COVID-19.
 Contact tracing is critical in protecting the health of the most vulnerable in our community.